erniebrodeur/pushover/README.md

 #### Optional parameters

+For the CLI:
+* Config_file: The file to use for stored credentials.

+For Pushover:
 * Title:       Title of your notifcation
-* Config_file: the file to use for stored credentials.
-* Priority: low, normal, high
+* Priority:    low, normal, high (or -1,0,1)
-* Device: specific device to send the notification to.
+* Device:      Specific device to send the notification to.
+* Time:        Epoch, or string.
+See below.

+#### Time
+Time is tricky, I just pass the string off to the stdlib ```Time.parse```.
+Therefore, if it fails I can't do much about it.
+Though, it shouldn't fail, it seems to take just a ton of stuff.
+You can always handle this yourself and just pass in an epoch (string or fixnum).

+##### String examples
+* rfc822: Tue, 14 Nov 2000 14:55:07 -0500
+* xml: 1979-08-13T06:30:00.313UTC
+* 'Aug 13, 1979 6:30'
+* '1979/08/13, 6:30:50 UTC'

-#### Saving user and application.
+#### Saving

 You can also save and use stored information.
 The username/application are titles.
 They can be anything you want to reference them.